Sourav9063/flash.vscode/README.md

 2. **Cancel Navigation:**
    - Press `Backspace` to remove the last character of your query, or press `Escape` to exit jump mode.

-## Configuration
+## Configuration (Need to Reload VSCode)

 ### Case Sensitivity

-By default, `flash-vscode`'s search is case sensitive.
+By default, `flash-vscode`'s search is smart case insensitive.
+If any uppercase latter exists then becomes case sensitive.
 To change this behavior, add to your settings:

 ```json
 {